codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 | Linux & Windows VMs          | $0.045 / minute                   |
 | Extra build concurrency      | $49 / month                       |

-Consider an annual plan or Enterprise plan if more than three concurrent builds are required or if you would like unlimited build minutes on Intel macOS, Linux, and Windows instances.
+Consider an annual or Enterprise plan if more than three concurrent builds are required or if you would like unlimited build minutes on macOS (Intel and Apple Silicon M2), Linux, and Windows instances.

-macOS M2 is not currently available as a pay-as-you-go instance type, but is available on request for fixed annual plan as described below.
+macOS M2 is not currently available as a pay-as-you-go instance type but is available for the fixed annual plan as described below.

 ### 2. Fixed Annual Plan